zalando/engineering-principles/README.md

 ### Deployment

 #### Cloud vs. On-Premise
-AWS is our default choice for new projects, so that we can take full advantage of the flexibility and scalability of the cloud.
-We continue to run dedicated hardware for some special or legacy use cases.
+AWS is our default choice for new projects, so that we can take full advantage of the flexibility and scalability of the cloud and its rich set of integrated services.
+We continue to run dedicated hardware (both on premise and in partner data centers) for some special or legacy use cases.

 #### Docker
-Our deployment tool of choice is Docker.
+We favour containerised application development and our current deployment tool of choice is Docker.
 Both our internal Platform-as-a-Service (PaaS) offerings are based on it:

-- [STUPS](http://stups.io/) provides a convenient and audit-compliant way to manage and configure a dedicated AWS account per team.

 - For new services, we recommend to use our Continuous Deployment Platform (CDP) in combination with our hosted [Kubernetes](https://kubernetes.io/) service.

+- Many existing services use [STUPS](http://stups.io/), which provides a convenient and audit-compliant way to manage and configure a dedicated AWS account per team.

 #### Monitoring and Logging
 We use both [Scalyr](https://www.scalyr.com/) and [ZMON](https://zmon.io/), our open-source inhouse monitoring solution, to track business KPIs and other metrics.